donno/donno.github.io/docs/_posts/2025-10-18-makerootfs.md

 Not shown here is it supports adding a disk drive and telling it to automatically use it as a cache (it will format it as needed).

+## Conclusion

+* I got too distracted by Wofli that I neglected fininshing up Alpine support.
+* The `boot2container` project looked very promising but I would sitll like to try my own spin on it if I get a chance.

 [0]: {% post_url 2025-05-22-initrd-alpine %}
 [1]: https://firecracker-microvm.io/